laminas-api-tools/api-tools-api-problem/docs/ref/collections-and-pagination.rst

         ),
     );

-All you need to do, then, is return a ``Zend\Paginator\Paginator`` instance from your resource listener (or an extension of that class), and ZFRest will then generate appropriate relational links.
+All you need to do, then, is return a ``Laminas\Paginator\Paginator`` instance from your resource listener (or an extension of that class), and LaminasRest will then generate appropriate relational links.

 For example, if we consider the :ref:`walkthrough example <basics.example>`, if